The Inheritance Cycle: Languages

 There are multiple languages in the world of Alagaësia; many races have their own, and the ancient language—which is used to control magic—is spoken mainly by the elves.
 No one knows the true name of the ancient language, except for Eragon, Arya, Murtagh, and Galbatorix.
 It is impossible to lie while speaking the ancient language, but one can still write lies through the Liduen Kvaedhí.
 The Common language is spoken by all, but mainly humans.
 Many races can speak Common, including the dragons (through thought), though they more often communicate through the ancient language and through feelings and images.
 Dwarvish is spoken by the dwarves.
 The huge, gray-skinned Urgals speak their own guttural language, as well as more primitive Common.
 The Nomadic language is spoken by the various tribes that wander throughout Alagaësia.
 The Ra'zac and the Lethrblaka have their own form of communication—a series of clicks, hisses and rattles that no others have been able to speak or decipher.
-Werecats speak like any other cats.
+Werecats telepathically communicate, often in the common language.